 Two Harbors Depot Museum

-The historical building was formerly the 1907 headquarters of the Duluth & Iron Range Railroad.
+The Two Harbors Depot Museum used to be the 1907 headquarters of the Duluth & Iron Range Railroad.
 Today the museum features exhibits highlighting the three industries that built Two Harbors, and Lake County, Minnesota: iron mining and the supporting railroad, commercial fishing, and logging.
-Five dollars grants admission to several rooms of historical exhibits and artifacts.
-There is also a gift shop.

-Take the train to the Depot Museum!
-The North Shore Scenic Railroad offers day trips from the Duluth Depot Museum to the historic station in Two Harbors.
+Taking the train to the Depot Museum is such a fun thing to do in Two Harbors!
+The North Shore Scenic Railroad offers day trips from the Duluth Depot Museum to the historic station in Two Harbors, MN (board the train in Duluth).
 The scenic ride takes you along the lake with a stop in Two Harbors for some local exploration.
 The round-trip is a full-day excursion running weekends in the summer and fall.
 Check out the details here.

 Two Harbors 3M Museum

-Country Inn of Two Harbors is a newly renovated hotel, conveniently located in the Highway 61 business district (near McDonalds).
-It has a mini golf course and offers a complimentary hot breakfast with Belgian waffles.
+The Country Inn of Two Harbors is a newly renovated hotel, conveniently located in the Highway 61 business district (near McDonalds).
+It has a mini-golf course and offers a complimentary hot breakfast with Belgian waffles.